 If you're gearing up for a summer vacation or staycation, no doubt you're looking for a few tips to maximize your time.
 Never fear, the Frog Family is here!
 We bring you our trusted tips for tackling Disneyland in the summer.

-The Frog Family's Hop Tips for Disneyland in Summer 2025
+The Frog Family's Hop Tips for Disneyland in Summer 2026

 1. Stay Close or On-Site

 Whether you live locally and are looking for a staycation or are coming from more distant areas, if there's ever a time and reason to stay on-site or close by, it's during the summer months to beat the crowds.
 We prefer to stay within walking distance of the parks so we don't have to worry about parking and can easily hop back to the hotel in the afternoon for a nap or a swim.
 It's so nice to escape the afternoon crowds and heat for a bit to make the most of morning and evening time.
+Our guide on where to stay at Disneyland explores your on-site and off-site options.

-Several off-site hotels are also within walking distance of the parks, and they can also help you save money.
+Several off-site hotels are within walking distance of the parks, and they can also help you save money.
 Did you know you can book your hotel near Disneyland with us for a hoppin' good discount?

 2. Get Park Hopper Tickets